Montellese/home-monitor-rs/README.md

 The `machines` array can contain as many "machines" as necessary.
 Every configured machine will be monitored to determine the expected status of the configured `server`.

-The `alwaysOn` file configuration option specifies a file which - if present - forces `home-monitor-rs` to turn the configured `server` on independent of the status of the configured `machines`.
+The `alwaysOff` file configuration option specifies a file which - if present - forces `home-monitor-rs` to turn the configured `server` off independent of the status of the configured `machines`.
+Similarly the `alwaysOn` file configuration option specifies a file which - if present - forces `home-monitor-rs` to turn the configured `server` on independent of the status of the configured `machines`.

 ### Systemd Service